ibronos/Yith-Wishlist-Reminder/README.md

-# Yith wishlist email reminder
+# YITH Wishlist Email Reminder

-Wordpress plugin to send wishlist reminder email to customers.
+A WordPress plugin to send wishlist reminder emails to customers.

 # Getting started

-- Download this repository as .zip and upload this files to your WordPress plugins directory.
+- Download this repository as a .zip file and upload it to your WordPress plugins directory.
-- Make sure you have [Woocommerce](https://woocommerce.com/) and [Yith Woocommerce Wishlist](https://wordpress.org/plugins/yith-woocommerce-wishlist/) installed on your site.
+- Ensure that [Woocommerce](https://woocommerce.com/) and [Yith Woocommerce Wishlist](https://wordpress.org/plugins/yith-woocommerce-wishlist/) are installed on your site.
-- Go to product edit page to use this plugin.
+- Navigate to the product edit page to use this plugin.

 ## Screenshots